microsoft/monthlyresources/README.md

 ML.NET is an open-source, cross-platform machine learning framework for .NET developers.
 Learn fundamentals and see something that we built together ― live with experts Bri Achtman and Jayme Singleton.
 [Watch now](https://channel9.msdn.com/Shows/lets-learn-dotnet/Machine-Learning?ocid=AID3041902)

+:cinema:**Azure Friday - Deploy OpenAPI enabled Azure Functions with .NET in Visual Studio**

+Watch Scott Hanselman & Justin Yoo talk OpenAPI enabled AzureFunctions with .NET in Visual Studio in Azure Friday: Deploy OpenAPI enabled Azure Functions with .NET in Visual Studio.
+[View on demand](https://aka.ms/azfr/705?ocid=AID3041902)

+:scroll:**Build Web Applications with Blazor**

+Build applications with components, layouts, and the razor templating language in Blazor’s C#-friendly user interface framework.
+[Start learning today]( https://docs.microsoft.com/learn/paths/build-web-apps-with-blazor?ocid=AID3041902)

+:scroll:**General Availability of Azure Functions OpenAPI Extension**

+You can create OpenAPI enabled Azure Functions with .NET, allowing others to easily consume your work.
+Justin Yoo shows you how to do this using a new extension for AzureFunctions and .NET 6.
+[Read the blog](https://techcommunity.microsoft.com/t5/apps-on-azure/general-availability-of-azure-functions-openapi-extension/ba-p/2931231?ocid=AID3041902)

 ---